 From a distance, Matsigulu may not look like much.
 In fact, its lacerated, parched surface, with gaping cracks appears to have little else to offer.
 But behind this seemingly ordinary appearance, a cryptic maze of indecipherable writings etched on its surface exists that makes this defiant rock almost mythical.

-This strange rock gets ever stranger with the imprints on it which are similar in size to those of human beings.
-A rock shaped like a coffin next to the footprints seals the fate of this rock as a place of interest for anyone who loves the paranormal.
+This strange rock gets stranger with the imprints on it which are similar in size to those of human beings.
+A rock shaped like a coffin next to the footprints reveals this rock’s fate as a place of interest for anyone who loves the paranormal.

 Ukasi Rock, a towering rock boulder rising about 20-25M in height, might not be much of a tourist attraction until you pair it with a very rare breed of wingless fly.
 The so-called Frightful Hairy Fly (Mormotomyia hirsuta) only endemic to these parts also makes it one of the strange places in Kenya.
 First described by entomologist E.E.
 Austen in 1936, may consider the Frightful Hairy Fly, the rarest known fly in the world.
 Why they also call it the Terrible Hairy Fly, we do not know.
 It seems the rainy season increases the chances of spotting a fly, going by previous expeditions so far.
 The area around Ukasi Rock recently became a protected site and a national monument.